TAHA-brazy/electro-hydraulic-control-system/README.md

 A dynamic model of the electro-hydraulic system was developed in Simulink based on the identified system behavior.
 To simplify the model and improve simulation accuracy, several practical approximations were introduced:

-1-The system delay was approximated by an equivalent pole to simplify analysis
+1- The system delay was approximated by an equivalent pole to simplify analysis

-2-Nonlinear effects, such as the dead zone, were modeled explicitly
+2- Nonlinear effects, such as the dead zone, were modeled explicitly

-3-A constant offset was added to the input signal to compensate for the dead zone and ensure proper system response
+3- A constant offset was added to the input signal to compensate for the dead zone and ensure proper system response

 ![simulink](images/simulink.PNG)